 Your next “break the rules” step…

-So now you know why you must break the rules and 5 steps to follow to break them.
+So now you are clear why if you break the rules, you can win at business and life.
+What’s more, you have 5 steps to follow to break them sensibly..

 But I must caution you again…don’t go breaking rules just for the heck of it.
 This is not how it works.

 On the other hand, if your intuition, your experience and your common sense tells you that some established norm does not make sense or is not right for you, go right ahead and ignore it.
 Or change it.

 Watching you win as you break the rules…